aackerman/talks/javascript-flow/README.md

 Now flow didn't have to do the inference.
 We codified that `x` should be a number.
 And flow tells use again that calling `foo` with a string is invalid because `x` should be a number.

+## Running code with flow types

+[display image of "Running Code with Flow Types"]

+At this point you may be wondering about the flow syntax and actually running that code in my first two examples.
+Let's try to run example 2 that contains type annotations

+[display terminal window and run `npm run ex2`]

+As you can see, the script errored on an expected token.
+Writing flow isn't standardized syntax so the type annotations need to be removed from the code to run.
+There are a few options options for running code with flow type annotations.

+[display options for stripping types]

+* Using Babel to strip types with the `flow-strip-types` plugin.
+* Using a module like `flow-remove-types` to remove types
+* Using flow comments

+Let's look at the remove types and comments options.

+[display code for ex3.js]

+In example 3 we've adjusted this script to output the value returned from `foo` and we can run `flow check` to figure out if this script is type-safe.

+[display terminal window and run `npm run check:ex3`]

+Now that we know example 3 is type safe let's run the example.

+[display terminal window and run `npm run ex3`]

+[highlight the script that node eval'd]

+For this example I passed a string for node to eval.
+It's requires the `flow-remove-types` module require hook.
+That allows for zero configuration stripping of types at runtime instead of using a build step, this is done through a just in time transformation when code is included with require.
+This might be OK in development or if your project is small.
+For larger projects I recommend using a build step using `flow-remove-types` module or the Babel plugin for stripping types.

+One piece of good news is that if you're using Babel with the React preset you can use flow with zero changes to your configuration.

+So stripping types with or without a build step is one option for running code with flow types.
+The other option is using flow comments.
+If you choose the option of using flow comments, there's a lot more typing, and typing block comments inline with your code is pretty ugly, but you're always writing valid JavaScript.
+Let's look at what that looks like.

+[display code for ex4.js]

+As you can see the two type annotations are commented, and we've gone back to calling the `foo` method with "Hello World".

+[display terminal window and run `npm run check:ex4`]

+And when we check this with flow, the output is the same as Example 2.
+In fact, we can look at the two scripts side-by-side to see the difference.

+[display code for ex2.js and ex4.js]

+There is no noticable difference to how flow operates on these two pieces of code.
+You get the same type checks with comments and you don't have to strip anything out, until your minification step removes all comments.

 ## Implicit typing (inference) vs. Explicit typing (manifest)

+[display image of implicit vs explicit typing, ex1 vs ex3]

+So those we're some simple examples, but I want to segue for a second and get some terms in your mind.
+There are many properties of different type systems, but at some point the compiler has to have some definition of types to do it's job.
+There is implicit typing where the compiler makes inferences about the code, surrounding syntax and usage.
+And there explicit or manifest typing where the types have to be written out.
+Flow makes use of type inference to give developers error checking without writing out any types and it can give you better error checking when more types are added.

 ## Structural vs. Nominal Types